amitaibar97/Watchdog/README.md

 * Signal Exchange: The monitored process sends SIGUSR1 signals at a constant rate to the watchdog, indicating its active status.
 * Vitality Checks: The watchdog periodically checks for these signals.
 A lack of signals triggers the watchdog to revive the monitored process.
 * Termination: Monitoring can be gracefully stopped using the wdStop API by sending SIGUSR2 to the watchdog proccess, ensuring controlled termination of the watchdog's vigilance.
 * the pace of sending and measuring the signals by the proccesses can be controlled by an attached config-file which the user can edit according to its needs.

+the full flow is attached to the repo for better visual understanding.

 ## Installation and Usage
 clone the repo into the computer and use the makefile in oreder to make a dynamic libraries with all the dependencies. there is an option to make a debug of release versions. the debug contains some printing to get some live feedback of the singls, the sender pid and dest pid.